 Phase three is expected to happen later down the road.
 That phase will consist of building extra exhibition space.

-The center is expected to open October 15th.
+The center is expected to open on October 15.

 Florence floodwaters tore apart the wall outside of the New Bern Convention Center brick by brick, but county leaders said it is the inside that sustained the most damage.